Registration and Records

 - JayWeb - Online Forms - Update Student Information .

-Q. When do I Register for Classes?
+Q. When do I register for classes?

 We have a dedicated web pages established for all Registration related questions.

-Q. How do I get my Registration Clearance Updated if I am unable to be on campus?
+Q. How do I get my Registration Clearance updated if I am unable to be on campus?

 If a student is unable to have a face-to-face meeting with their academic advisor, please send your advisor an email to arrange a phone call to discuss your registration plans.
-Registration and Records will not release a students registration clearance unless directed to do so by the students academic advisor, or department chair in the absence of the academic advisor.
+Registration and Records will not release a student's registration clearance unless directed to do so by the student's academic advisor, or department chair in the absence of the academic advisor.

 Q. How do I petition for an overload?

-Students enrolled at Elizabethtown College may petition to carry an overload (19, or 20 credits) in a particular term.
+Students enrolled at Elizabethtown College may petition to carry an overload (19 or 20 credits) in a particular term.
 The Overload Petition is on our forms page.
-If a student is unable to be on campus, we offer an emergency electronic Overload Petition is located in JayWeb under online forms.
+If a student is unable to be on campus, we offer an emergency electronic Overload Petition which is located in JayWeb under online forms.
 A full explanation of the overload policy is in our online catalog under the Academic Policies section.

-Q. How do I register for a Core Course as a Rising Junior or Senior (72 or more completed credits)?
+Q. How do I register for a Core Course as a rising Junior or Senior (72 or more completed credits)?

 Seniors and Rising Seniors (students with 72 or more earned credits) are prohibited from enrolling in Core courses via JayWeb until after all students have had an opportunity to register.
-Seniors and Rising Seniors who need to take a course that is a core offering to fulfill a major, minor or core requirement, should complete the Verification of Need to Enroll in Core Course Form BEFORE registration week opens.
+Seniors and Rising Seniors who need to take a course that is a core offering to fulfill a major, minor, or core requirement, should complete the Verification of Need to Enroll in Core Course Form before registration week opens.
 The submission of this form does not guarantee enrollment, if the course is full you will be waitlisted in the course.
 Forms are processed on a first-come/first-serve basis.
 This policy exists to ensure that Core courses remain available to students who need a seat in a particular area of core in order to complete their graduation requirements.

 Q. How do I get registered for a course I need to graduate?

-Registration and Records assists department faculty with course pre-enrollments when a student, with an officially declared major or minor in the departments course discipline, is required to keep the student on track for graduation.
+Registration and Records assists department faculty with course pre-enrollments when a student, with an officially declared major or minor in the department's course discipline, is required to keep the student on track for graduation.

 Rising Seniors may not register for Core Courses unless they are required for a declared major/minor that can be completed prior to graduation.
 Registration into a Core course is managed by the Office of Registration and Records once a student completes 72 or more credits.